SDS-237-Data-Ethnography/portfolio/enrichment/README.md

 > Write a 500-600-word memo in `fieldnote-synthesis.Rmd` synthesizing and making broader connections across at least 3 of your journal entries.
 What have you learned about how data and culture co-constitute each other via your fieldnotes?
 You might think about how data discourse, education, expertise, or infrastructures materialize, operate, transform, or get contested.
 Be sure to cite specific examples from each of the entries in your response.

-### Option 4: Double Community Labor
+### Option 4: Read the Entire Cooking Data book

-> Earn 16 community labor points.
+> Earn 8 community labor points.